After the Rain

 After the Rain of Southwest Florida Inc.

-AFTER THE RAIN OF SW FLORIDA, INC. is one of the few half-way houses in Fort Myers to assist women in recovery from addictions, homelessness and domestic violence.
+AFTER THE RAIN OF SW FLORIDA, INC. is one of the few transitional houses in Fort Myers to assist unhoused single women in recovery from domestic violence, substsnce abuse and mental health crises.

-The Program is designed to provide women with an intimate, supportive, loving home-like environment while maintaining structure and discipline as they journey through recovery becoming self-sufficient and independent.
+The program is designed to provide women with an intimate, supportive, loving home-like environment while maintaining structure and discipline as they journey through self-sufficiency and independence.

 Housing